 Tasmanian border restrictions

 The Tasmanian Government has declared a State of Emergency.
-Strict requirements to self-isolate in government provided accommodation will be in place from 11:59pm Saturday 28 March 2020.
+Strict requirements to self-isolate in government provided accommodation are now in place.

 Who does this apply to?